The Nobel Prize is awarded for achievement in chemistry, economics sciences, literature, peace, physics, and physiology or medicine.

 Faculty member 1946-59

-Lipscomb won the Nobel Prize for his research on the structure and bonding of boron compounds and the general nature of chemical bonding.
+Lipscomb was honored for his research on the structure and bonding of boron compounds and the general nature of chemical bonding.

 John H. Van Vleck